RedHatInsights/dvo-extractor/docs/clowder.md

-usually the same in the Clowder configurations and the "real world", but with the Kafka migration to Managed Kafka over RHOSAK, the topic names can be prepended with a prefix, so the library needs to take care about the requested topic name and its correspondent topic name in the broker.
+usually the same in the Clowder configurations and the "real world", but with the Kafka migration to Managed Kafka over RHOSAK, the topic names can be prepended with a prefix, so the library needs to take care of the requested topic name and its correspondent topic name in the broker.

 So, the topics used by consumer, publisher and Payload Tracker